ljoakim/HCLIM2CMOR/README.rst

 For the first part of the script (see below) you need ``ksh``.
 For the Python packages please look into the *.py* source code files or just try to run the code to see which packages are missing.
-The code works with Python 2.7 and 3.6 (and maybe also older versions).
+The code works with Python 2.7 and 3.6 (and maybe also other versions).
 The easiest way to get all necessary Python packages is with Miniconda:
 Download it (https://conda.io/miniconda.html) and install it on your machine (no root rights necessary).
 Installing the package ``netCDF4`` with ``conda install netCDF4`` will then